 National statistics show that more people drowned from falling into water whilst walking or running than from swimming.
-Nearly 80% of accidental drowning victims were male and 50% of accidental drowning victims aged 25-34 in 2020 had reported presence of alcohol and/or drugs.
+Nearly 80% of accidental drowning victims were male.
+The presence of alcohol or drugs was reported in 50% of accidental drowning victims aged 25-34 years.